About Juliette

 - I also contributed reviews and features to Cinematical/Moviefone, Variety, Indiewire, SXSWorld Magazine, and Crooked Marquee.

-About this site:
+About this site

 This portfolio website is sourced on GitHub and uses GitHub Pages with a Jekyll theme called Typewriter.
 I use Visual Studio Code to edit and publish content.
-I have Jekyll installed on a Windows 10 computer to preview content before publishing.
+I have Jekyll and Docker installed on a Windows 10 computer to preview content before publishing.